Earthquakes on April 8, 2026

 8.0 km27--✓ ReviewedUSGS →

-On April 8, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 2 km SE of Madison, Ohio at 23:17 UTC.
-The event generated 27 citizen felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 8.0 km depth.
+At 23:17 UTC on April 8, 2026, a magnitude 2.1 tremor occurred 2 km SE of Madison, Ohio.
+27 people reported feeling the earthquake via the USGS Did You Feel It? system.
+The hypocenter lay at 8.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 41.752°, -81.032°.
+The epicenter is at 41.752°, -81.032°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08